 Rosemary embraces their secret new life with a vengeance, discovering drugs, boys and radical politics in a haze of parties, music festivals and protest marches.
 But such freedom is stolen when Rosemary’s great love, Angus, is sent to Vietnam, along with Ben.

-Soon a war fought thousands of kilometres away will arrive on the twins’ door in the form of orphaned refugee, Thuy.
-As many more victims begin to appear, including shattered versions of Australian soldiers, they must decide how far they will go for the men they adore, and ask themselves whether love really is all that you need.
+Soon a war fought thousands of kilometres away will arrive on the twins’ door in the form of orphaned refugee Thuy.
+As many more victims begin to appear, including shattered versions of Australian soldiers, they must decide how far they will go for the men they adore, and ask themselves whether love really is all you need.